-CU4 To support the development of new and expanded cultural resources and facilities within the city that enrich the lives of citizens and visitors, provide new opportunities for engagement and celebrate aspects of our history and culture.
-Investing in our Culture, Language and Heritage 2018 - 2027 Support the planned upgrade and investment in national cultural institutions within the city as outlined in Investing in our Culture, Language and Heritage 2018 - 2027; including the new collections and Learning Centre at IMMA, Collins Barracks, The National Library, National Archives, Natural History Museum, IMMA, National Concert Hall and the Chester Beatty Library and other projects proposed during the lifetime of the Development Plan.
-Abbey Theatre
+It is the Policy of Dublin City Council: CU4 Cultural Resources To support the development of new and expanded cultural resources and facilities within the city that enrich the lives of citizens and visitors, provide new opportunities for engagement and celebrate aspects of our history and culture.
+CU5 Investing in our Culture, Language and Heritage 2018 - 2027 Support the planned upgrade and investment in national cultural institutions within the city as outlined in Investing in our Culture, Language and Heritage 2018 - 2027; including the new collections and Learning Centre at IMMA, Collins Barracks, The National Library, National Archives, Natural History Museum, IMMA, National Concert Hall and the Chester Beatty Library and other projects proposed during the lifetime of the Development Plan.
+CU6 Abbey Theatre Support the expansion of the Abbey Theatre to the Liffey to create an upgraded and expanded venue that contributes positively to the culture of the city and provides the Abbey with a distinctive, visible new context that contributes positively to the Liffey Quays.

-CU6 Support the expansion of the Abbey Theatre to the Liffey to create an upgraded and expanded venue that contributes positively to the culture of the city and provides the Abbey with a distinctive, visible new context that contributes positively to the Liffey Quays.
+CUO1 Museum of Dublin To undertake a study to identify public and private collections that contribute to the story of Dublin's social and cultural history, and consider the feasibility of a dedicated Museum of Dublin where all these collections may be curated for public display.
+CUO2 Dublin Fire Brigade Museum That Dublin City Council as soon as practicable undertake a study to identify a viable, appropriately scaled, permanent location for the Dublin Fire Brigade Museum currently housed in the O'Brien Institute.

-It is an O bjective of Dublin City Council: CUO1 Museum of Dublin To undertake a study to identific collections that contribute to t cultural history, and consider t Museum of Dublin where all the curated for public display.
-CUO2 Dublin Fire Brigade Museum That Dublin City Council under viable, appropriately scaled, pe Dublin Fire Brigade Museum cu Institute.
-CUO3 Dublin Music Resource Centre In recognising the significant m the City Council will undertake opportunity of creating a Dubl and Museum that can provide for engagement with music for engaging and encouraging und excluded people within the cit CUO4 Chatham Row To work to deliver a new cultural Conservatory of Music and Drama provide new spaces for cultural e CUO5 Cultural Forum To explore the possibility of es for Dublin, led by Dublin City C cultural partners.
-CUO6 Arts and Culture Infrastructure To work with the Arts office in Infrastructure policy documen preparation of audits, use of va provision of cultural and arts fa
+It is an Objective of Dublin City Council: CUO3 Dublin Music Resource Centre and Museum In recognising the significant musical tradition in Dublin, the City Council will undertake a study to inform the creation of a Dublin Music Resource Centre and Museum that can provide facilities and opportunities for engagement with music for all, with particular focus on engaging and encouraging under represented and socially excluded people within the city.
+CUO4 Chatham Row To work to deliver a new cultural resource in the former Conservatory of Music and Drama at Chatham Row, that will provide new spaces for cultural engagement within the city centre.
+CUO5 Cultural Forum To work to establish a Cultural Forum for Dublin, led by Dublin City Council and working with other cultural partners.
+CUO6 Arts and Culture Infrastructure To work with the Arts Office in developing an Arts and Culture Infrastructure policy document for the city that informs the preparation of audits, use of vacant spaces and toolkits for provision of cultural and arts facilities.